 Everest Base Camp Trek Hats and Sunglasses

 Hats are very important for pictures.
 I started the trip with a cap.
 I then had a super soft fleece cap that I wore for a couple of days and it became my nighttime hat as it was the most comfortable to sleep in.
-I then had my heavy duty super warm cap with the flaps for the highest couple of days.
+I also had a heavy-duty super warm cap with the flaps for the highest couple of days.
 Think about the colours and what you’ll be wearing them with (eg fleece or cotton top the first few days, down jacket the last few) and colour coordinate accordingly.
 And your hat will hide a million hair sins so wear it often!

-So you definitely want wipes as they are your best friend once it gets cold (and if you run low on toilet paper).
+Wipes as they are your best friend once it gets cold (and if you run low on toilet paper).
 Wipes and deodorants can do a lot – as can a spritz of perfume.
-Clean teeth are always worth doing night and morning no matter what – I was outside on a frozen terrace covered in snow at 5100m one morning with my now lukewarm water bottle water brushing my teeth on my sickest morning – and it was still worth it.
+Clean teeth are always worth doing night and morning no matter what – I was outside on a frozen terrace rather than use one of the Nepal tea house bathrooms, covered in snow at 5100m one morning with my now lukewarm water bottle water brushing my teeth on my sickest morning – and it was still worth it.

 I also had a facial spritzer that I got given on the plane which was a nice freshener in the morning and pre-moisturizer on the Everest Base Camp Trek.